-The vulnerability of market price will directly affect listed equity investment portfolio in available-forsale book in which a change in its value would impact the equity through unrealized gains or losses and would impact the net profit once the equity sold.
+The vulnerability of market price will directly affect listed equity investment portfolio measured at fair value through profit or loss (FVTPL) in which a change in its value would impact the net profit of the Bank.

 TISCO Bank calculates VaR for risk assessment purposes and files reports to management in charge as well as to the Risk Management Committee on a daily basis.
 VaR is a maximum potential loss at a predefined confidence level at 99% and time horizon.
 For effective risk management and control, trigger limits have been set up to monitor the overall market risk profile according to internal guidelines, such as concentration trigger limit, stop-loss trigger limit, etc.